mth229/mth229.github.io/index.md

 ```

-For now, you can use `Julia` online through [juliabox.com](juliabox).

 ## Extending Julia with packages

 `Julia` can be extended through external packages.
 Although a
-relatively young language, there are already over 600 add-on packages
+relatively young language, there are already around 1000 add-on packages
 readily available for Julia through its package manager.

 For example, the `MTH229` package installs the `Plots` package for making plots, the `Roots` package for finding zeros of functions and the `SymPy` package for symbolic math within `Julia`.